richelbilderbeek/prao_roza_20251126/docs/reflection.md

 ## What could be improved?
-i could be more on time and maybe remember what to bring
+i could be more on time and maybe remember what to bring what i need

 ## What did your supervisor do well?
-he asnwered my qusteions well and helped a lot.
+he asnwered my questions well and helped a lot.

 ## How can your supervisor be improved?